 Joab was a fearless truth-teller.

 On at least two occasions Joab was willing to say things that urgently needed to be said.
-The first time Joab spoke hard truth to David was through a wise woman from Tekoa.
+The first time Joab spoke hard truth to David was through a wise woman from Tekoa (2nd Samuel 14:1-13).
 The woman spoke Joab’s words for him.
 If David had followed Joab’s counsel and found a way to reconcile with his son while still adequately dealing with his sin, years of war and untold human suffering might have been avoided.

 The second time Joab confronted David was after a hard won battle with Absalom’s army.
 David was so grief-stricken over the death of his rebellious and horrible son that he neglected to show appreciation to the men who fought and won the war that saved Israel.

-Joab informed David in a fairly harsh way that there were things more important than his grief.
-He advised David to behave like a leader and to start thinking with his head rather than his heart.
-Joab told David to grow up, move past his grief and do what needed to be done.
+Joab informed David harshly that there were things more important than his feelings (2nd Samuel 19:1-8) He advised David to behave like a leader and to start thinking with his head rather than his heart.
+Joab told David in no uncertain terms to grow up, move past his grief and do what needed to be done.
 Joab’s truthful but hard words saved the kingdom and perhaps altered the course of Israel’s history.

 Joab’s tough talk and David’s response reminds me of some truths that I am sometimes inclined to forget.
 First, God uses less than perfect people to communicate critical truths.
 I can get caught in the trap of expecting perfection of others before I am willing to listen to what they have to say.
 When this happens I inevitably wind up overlooking some critical and possibly life changing truths.
 David’s willingness to hear out a less than perfect messenger reminds me that wise people prayerfully evaluate what others say to them.